This page was last updated on 16 December, 2021.

 At a Glance

 Quarantine Details: Depending on the test result.

 Lockdown in Effect: No

 Detailed Travel Advisory

-1. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) test result.
-The test must have been taken at most 72 hours before departure of the last direct flight to Burundi.
-The medical certificate must be in English or French.
+1. Passengers must have a printed negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Burundi.
+The test result must be in English or French.

 – This does not apply to passengers younger than 6 years.

 2. Passengers are subject to a PCR test upon arrival at their own expense.